-Experience the best of the Boston area by combining a tour of Cambridge, Lexington and Concord and a 2-day Boston hop-on hop-off trolley.
+Experience the best of the Boston area by combining a tour of Cambridge, Lexington and Concord and a Boston trolley tour.
 Delve into the history of the Revolutionary War and Civil War on a tour to three nearby Massachusetts cities, where you'll journey along the Battle Road Trail, follow the route Paul Revere took, stand on Lexington Battle Green, and visit Harvard Yard and Cambridge Common, both US National Historic Landmarks.
-Over the next two days, use your trolley pass to visit top Boston attractions including Beacon Hill, Boston Common, the Freedom Trail and the Museum of Fine Arts.
-Enjoy the full 1.5-hour narrated tour and hop off at 16 stops to explore at your leisure.
+Use your trolley pass to see top Boston attractions including Beacon Hill, Boston Common, the Freedom Trail and the Museum of Fine Arts.
+Enjoy the full 2-hour narrated tour and hop off at 2 stops for photos.
 Also included is a Boston Harbor cruise (May to October) or entrance to the awe-inspiring Mapparium® (open all year).

 • 3.5 hours